List of HVDC projects

-This is a list of notable high-voltage direct-current power transmission projects.

-HVDC projects for long-distance transmission have two (or rarely, more) converter stations and a transmission line interconnecting them.
-Generally overhead lines are used for interconnection, but an important class of HVDC projects use submarine power cables.
-A back-to-back station has no transmission line and connects two AC grids at different frequencies or phase counts.
+Electric power transmission through interconnectors using high-voltage direct-current (HVDC) involves usually two converter stations and a transmission line.
+Generally overhead lines are used, but an important class of HVDC projects use submarine power cables.
+A back-to-back station has no transmission line and joins two separate AC grids at a single point.
 Historical HVDC systems used the Thury system of motor-generators but these have all been made obsolete by later developments such as mercury-arc valves (now also obsolete), thyristors, and IGBT power transistors.